 When we hire a campervan, we use Motorhome Republic to compare prices and read reviews of the hire companies

 For trips that are shorter than a couple of months, hiring a campervan is the best way to see New Zealand.
-New Zealand has no shortage of different types of camper vans, you simply need to know what you’re after and compare prices.
+New Zealand has no shortage of different camper vans and motorhomes; you simply need to know what you’re after and compare prices.

 Pro’s of hiring a campervan

-- It is faster and easier to hire a campervan than it is to buy one for short term travel.
+- Hiring a campervan is faster and easier than buying one for short-term travel.

 - If it brakes down, you can usually just call the rental company to organise help for you